barisgecer/facegan/README.md

 <br/>

 ## Citation
-this work is useful for your research, please cite our [paper](https://arxiv.org/pdf/1804.03675.pdf):
+if you find this work is useful for your research, please cite our [paper](http://openaccess.thecvf.com/content_ECCV_2018/papers/Baris_Gecer_Semi-supervised_Adversarial_Learning_ECCV_2018_paper.pdf):

 ```
-@article{gecer2018semisup,
+@inproceedings{gecer2018semi,
-  title={Semi-supervised Adversarial Learning to Generate Photorealistic Face Images of New Identities from 3D Morphable Model},
+  title={Semi-supervised adversarial learning to generate photorealistic face images of new identities from 3D morphable model},
   author={Gecer, Baris and Bhattarai, Binod and Kittler, Josef and Kim, Tae-Kyun},
-  journal={arXiv preprint arXiv:1804.03675},
+  booktitle={Proceedings of the European Conference on Computer Vision (ECCV)},
+  pages={217--234},
   year={2018}
 }